The following are the more common FAQs about the application process as well as some important details about admission into the program.

 First, admission to the program is competitive.
 Therefore, any evaluation of application materials (like transcripts etc.) or suggestions related to a student’s application are recommendations from the Office of Ph.D.
 Studies concerning how to put forward a compelling application for the Ph.D.
 Committee.

 Ultimately, it is the student’s responsibility to distinguish himself or herself in the following areas:

 The applicant should contact the professor with whom they would like to study in the application process.

 Second, competitive applications will show proficiency in Southeastern’s M.Div.
 Equivalency Core which consists of:

 |NT Survey I, II (6hrs.)||Doctrine Survey I, II (6hrs.)|

 |OT Survey I, II (6hrs.)||Church History I, II (6hrs.)|

 |*Biblical language expectations depend on the applicants given Area of Study.|

-Finally, the Ph.D.
-Committee considers the whole of one’s application and every application will be given the same degree of attention, though each student will be evaluated in light of the total applicant pool competing for admission into the program.
-The Office of Ph.D.
+Finally, the total strength of one’s application will be evaluated, though the Office of Ph.D.
 Studies does not provide specific steps for applicants who wish to strengthen their application.
 Nor will the Office of Ph.D.
 Studies reveal information relative to the current applicant pool.